 If you’re wanting to find a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this industry will expand by 13 percent by 2028.
+HVAC is one of the quickest-growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will expand by 13 percent by 2028.

-There are a few reasons why these careers are increasing so rapidly.
-One is homeowners taking advantage of government incentives to purchase more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which affects old equipment.
-Finally, there’s the red-hot home market and a home shortage that’s driven an increase in new construction residences.
+There are a few reasons why these careers are expanding so fast.
+One is homeowners using government rebates to get more energy-efficient comfort systems.
+Then there’s the ban on R-22 Freon® refrigerants, which impacts old equipment.
+In conclusion, there’s the red-hot real estate market and a property shortage that’s driven a bump in new construction houses.

 What Is an HVAC Technician?

-A HVAC technician is someone who services, installs and maintains heating and cooling systems.
-Most serve both homeowners and business owners.
-And, most important, you’ll be knowledgeable about:
+An HVAC technician is an individual who repairs, installs and maintains heating and cooling equipment.
+Most work with both homeowners and business owners.
+And, most important, you’ll be skilled in:

 - Air conditioners